0x7FFFFFFFFFFFFFFF/sql-docs/azure-sql/database-watcher-alerts.md

 1. Select the Azure subscription, resource group, name, region, severity, and evaluation frequency for the alert rule.
 We recommend that the region of the alert rule matches the region of the Azure Data Explorer cluster used as the data store for the watcher.
     > [!CAUTION]
     >
     > If an alert rule with the same name already exists in the same subscription, resource group, and region, it is *replaced* by the alert rule created from the template.
-Any alert rule customizations you might have made are lost.
+Any alert rule customizations you might have made are replaced with the template values.

     If an alert rule with the same name already exists in the same subscription and resource group, but is in a different region, deployment validation fails and the alert rule is not created.